Josh Laurent

-Joshua Ishaele Jacob-Heron Hunt-Laurent (commonly known as Laurent, born 6 May 1995) is an English professional footballer who plays as a midfielder for Premier League club Burnley.
+Joshua Ishaele Jacob-Heron Hunt-Laurent (born 6 May 1995), known simply as Josh Laurent, is an English professional footballer who plays as a midfielder, centre-back or right wing-back for club Burnley.

 Laurent began his professional career with Queens Park Rangers in 2013.
 After a loan spell at Braintree Town he moved on to Brentford in January 2015 and was loaned out to Newport County.
 In January 2016, Laurent joined Hartlepool United on a free transfer.
 He went on to play for Wigan Athletic, Bury and Shrewsbury Town before earning a move to Championship side Reading in July 2020.
 In his first season with the Royals Laurent won the clubs player of the season award.
 After two years with Reading, Laurent joined Stoke City in June 2022.

 Club career

 Early career

 Laurent was born in Leytonstone and attended Beal High School.
 Laurent began his career in the youth systems at Chelsea, Redbridge (where his father Burt was coach) and Wycombe Wanderers and signed a scholarship deal with the latter club in 2011.
 After a trial with Premier League club Liverpool.